wintechis/sparqledit/app/README.md

 ## Developer info

 SPARQL_edit is a React app written in JavaScript.
-The styling and design is done with Bootstrap.
+The styling is done with Bootstrap.

 SPARQL_edit uses the [YASQE](https://triply.cc/docs/yasgui-api#yasqe) component from [YASGUI](https://github.com/TriplyDB/Yasgui) as query editor.
 It uses different RDF-related libraries: